jina-ai/docs/chapters/flow/index.md

 ##### Summary: In this section, you will get to know how to construct the flow using different approaches.

 ### Feature description and expected outcome
 In search systems, tasks such as indexing often involve multiple steps: preprocessing, encoding, storing, etc. In Jina's architecture, each step is implemented by an Executor and wrapped by a Pod.
 This microservice design makes the whole pipeline flexible and scalable.
-Accomplishing a task is then orchestrating all these Pods to work together, either sequentially or in parallel; locally or remotely.
+Accomplishing a task is then linking all these Pods to work together, either sequentially or in parallel; locally or remotely.

 The Flow API is a context manager for Pods.
 Each `Flow` object corresponds to a real-world task.
 It helps the user to manage the states and contexts of all Pods required in that task.
 The Flow API translates a workflow defined in Python code, YAML file, or interactive graph to a runtime backed by multi-thread/process, Kubernetes, Docker Swarm, etc. Users don't need to worry about where the Pod is running or how the Pods are connected.